 It was just another morning when I thought to explore the city of my passion on feet.
 To feel the charm of Kolkata nothing beats then walking down those alleys of broken windows, almost vanishing street names or be it hub culture of the city.
-Meandering around the streets in Park Street, a lot of colonial architecture will catch your attention and if you had that eye for detail, who knows who you might end up exploring some real buried treasure.
+Meandering around the streets in Park Street, a lot of colonial architecture will catch your attention – that’s the South Park Street Cemetery and if you had that eye for detail, who knows who you might end up exploring some real buried treasure.

 It was one such experience for me as the writings “In the midst of life, we are in death” caught my eyes- this place was ground of the dead – the South Park Street Cemetery.